 Specifics on the tiers can be found here:

 I’ve spent some time putting Rocket Chinese under the microscope (including the newly-released 2021 edition) and shared my findings (some positive and some negative) with you below.

-Here’s a video demonstration I put together recently showing the interface and features of various editions (unfortunately this was before I tried the Chinese version however):
+Here’s a video demonstration I put together a while back showing the interface and features of various editions (unfortunately this was before I tried the Chinese version however):

 Have you used Rocket Chinese?
 Share your experience below in the comments.